mlogan914/sdtm-data-pipeline-aws/README.md

 > ⚠ **Note:** Pinnacle21 CLI **only supports Windows and macOS**, making it incompatible with Linux-based environments.

 - To bypass this limitation, a placeholder script has been added to simulate a P21 validation run.
 This can be replaced with a custom validation solution in the future.
-- A possible alternative is provisioning a Windows-based VM for validation, but this may introduce unnecessary infrastructure overhead.
+- Provisioning a Windows-based VM for validation is an alternative, but it undermines the fully serverless architecture by reintroducing infrastructure overhead and management.
 - A more efficient approach is to run Pinnacle21 on datasets externally from the pipeline.

 ### PII Redaction